codeamazone/miu-app/README.md

 ![screenshot](static/img/screenshot_idealist.PNG)

 The list view provides you with an overview of all ideas in your database.
 They are sorted according to their name, kind (project, vision, try something), status (pending, in progress, completed), idea description and next steps.
+A dropdown menu lets you filter ideas according to their status.

 ## Create